 - You actually understand discussions of financial topics.

 - Taxes are not a mystery to you.

 Students who major in accounting are working towards a Bachelor of Business Administration.
 Along with the 36 hours of accounting, accounting majors take 33 hours of business courses (the equivalency of a minor in business administration).
 For more information about the degree plan, jobs and internships, scholarships, and accounting certifications, visit the BBA in Accounting Web page.

 Getting a Graduate Accounting Degree

 Many of our students stay one extra year to earn their Master of Accountancy (MAcc).
 Any student planning on becoming a Certified Public Accountant (CPA) needs 150 hours.
-The BBA gives students a minimum of 124 credit hours, so 30 additional hours provided by the MAcc is sometimes needed by students to take the CPA exam.
+The BBA gives students a minimum of 120 credit hours, so 30 additional hours provided by the MAcc is sometimes needed by students get the CPA license.
 The extra year has many more benefits: